juvalen/mb-checker/README.md

 ...
 ```

-Above, log entries for a folder and five processed bookmarks are shown where four are filtered out:
+Above, log entries for a folder and seven processed bookmarks are shown where five are filtered out:

 **[depth] Folder name (entries)**  indicates the folder name, depth and number of entries in it